ianwijma/ian.wij.ma/content/pages/home/intro.md

 **About me**

-I'm Ian Wijma and currently living in Australia, Canberra.
+I'm Ian Wijma from The Netherlands, Enschede and currently living in Australia, Canberra.
-I'm born on 17th of July, 1993 in The Netherlands, Enschede.
 I moved to Australia on 14th of August 2019.

 **Passions**